neungkl/programming-competition-practicing/README.md

 This is my personal project to practicing [Google Code Jam](https://code.google.com/codejam/)

-> Note: All codes are **not real time** update, the version you see here is different version in competition (more cleaner and more tester).
+> Note: All codes are **not real time** update, the version you see here is different from competition version (more cleaner and more tester).
 Some codes here were written after competition finished.

 ## Note